JonasSchaub/SugarRemoval/README.md

 ### Sources
 The sources available in <i>/src/main/java/de/unijena/cheminf/deglycosylation/</i> belong to the SRU command-line application.
 It makes the various settings for fine-tuning the sugar detection and removal process available through command-line arguments.
-But using the CDK <i>SugarRemovalUtility</i> class directly in your own software project offers some additional configuration options and functionalities:
+But using the CDK <i>SugarRemovalUtility / SugarDetectionUtility</i> classes directly in your own software project offers some additional configuration options and functionalities:
 * Adding and removing circular and linear sugar patterns for the initial detection steps
 * Sugar detection without removal
 * Detecting only the number of sugar moieties of a molecule